 Health and wellbeing

-Time spent in nature can help improve mental and physical health.
+There’s a growing body of evidence which highlights the power of wild places to support and enhance our wellbeing – emotionally, spiritually, physically, and mentally.
 Our engagement work helps people experience the physical, psychological and social benefits of wild places.
 We also support others in partnership, to better understand and communicate those benefits across society.

 Equality of Access